 An inherited (X-linked) haemolytic anaemia due to an enzyme deficiency that is common among populations originating from parts of the world where malaria is or was common, such as sub-Saharan Africa, Asia, the Mediterranean region, and the Middle East.

-G6PD catalyses a reaction that is linked to the generation of reduced glutathione, a key antioxidant defence of the cell.
-Deficiency of the enzyme renders cells vulnerable to oxidant damage towards the end of their lifespan.
+G6PD catalyses a reaction that is linked to the generation of reduced glutathione.
 RBCs rely solely on reduced glutathione as an antioxidant defence, so deficiency of G6PD increases RBC destruction.

 Congenital bone marrow failure syndromes